wvu-navLab/SRC2-scripts/README.md

 ### Step 1.
 Download and Build Code

 Download and build our code, so the `src` and `install` folders exist, which is required for building the submission image.
-To build properly, delete the `cmp_workspace/install`, `cmp_workspace/devel`, `cmp_workspace/build`, and `cmp_workspace/log` folders, then execute the following commands:
+To build properly, delete the `cmp_workspace/install`, `cmp_workspace/devel`, `cmp_workspace/build`, and `cmp_workspace/log` folders, then execute the following commands (inside the docker container):
 ```
 cd
 cd cmp_workspace